bablokb/christmas-pyramid/README.md

 ![](./doc/simple.jpg)

-The simplified version uses mainly the same electronics as the normal version of the pyramid, but the 3D-build is much simpler.
+This version only has three printed parts: the base, the wall and the plate.
+It uses a neopixel-ring instead of LEDs, otherwise it uses the same electronics as the normal version of the pyramid.

 Details